SebaJoe/AstroVisBench/README.md

 ## Citation & License

-We release the benchmark under the [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/deed.en).
+We release the benchmark under the [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/deed.en) license.

 Please use the following citation if you found our work to be useful in your work.